Abdelrahman13-coder/PySpark/README.md

 ### **Window functions**

 Window functions are a way to combining the values of ranges of rows in a DataFrame.
 When defining the window we can choose how to sort and group (with the `partitionBy` method) the rows and how wide of a window we'd like to use (described by `rangeBetween` or `rowsBetween`).

+## Resilient Distributed Datasets (RDDs)
+RDDs are a low-level abstraction of the data.
+In the first version of Spark, you worked directly with RDDs.
+You can think of RDDs as long lists distributed across various machines.
+You can still use RDDs as part of your Spark code although data frames and SQL are easier.